KoushikDutta99/Practice_C_Programming/README.md

 - Print Pattern Star Square in shape
 - Prime Number Check
 - Print Reverse of a Number
+- Calculate sum of N given numbers
 - Swapping a Variable
 - Print Table of N variable for N times
+- print all the English Alphabets in Upper case and in Lower case
 - Print hello world for n time